Why Financial Literacy Is Important: Build Wealth and Avoid Debt in 2025

 Passive Income Ideas: Earn More Without More Work

 Passive income can also help you build wealth faster.
-This includes income from rental properties, dividends, affiliate marketing, or selling digital products.
-These income streams continue to earn even when you’re not actively working, giving you more financial flexibility.
+This includes income from rental properties, dividends, affiliate marketing or selling digital products.
+These income streams continue to bring in money even when you’re not actively working, giving you more financial flexibility.

 Retirement Planning: Secure Tomorrow by Starting Today